spectrocloud/librarium/content/docs/06-integrations/00-frp.md

 # Spectro Proxy
 Spectro Proxy is a pack that enables the use of a reverse proxy with a Kubernetes cluster.
 The reverse proxy allows you to connect to the cluster API of a Palette-managed Kubernetes cluster in private networks or clusters configured with private API endpoints.
 The reverse proxy managed by Spectro Cloud is also known as the forward reverse proxy (FRP).

 The reverse proxy has a server component and a client component.
 The reverse proxy server is publicly available and managed by Spectro Cloud.
-The client runs inside your Palette-managed Kubernetes cluster and connects to the reverse proxy server.
+The client is deployed inside your Palette-managed Kubernetes cluster and connects to the reverse proxy server.
 When you add the Spectro Proxy pack to a cluster profile, a couple of things happen:

 <br />